-When I researched the word gossip, I found a number of business and psychology websites which deal with gossip in the workplace and in any other venue in which people gather.
+When I researched the word gossip, I found a number of business and psychology websites that deal with gossip in the workplace and in any other venue in which people gather.
 It is obvious that gossip is of interest to Christians and non-Christians alike.
-In general, it is considered a net negative
+In general, it is considered a net negative.

 Gossip has been around since the dawn of man.
 In a Forbes article, we learn some of the history of gossip.

 Talking trash is hardly a modern invention.
 It’s been around for ages, dating back to caveman days, when sharing information about others (Is he faithful?
 Is she a hard worker?) contributed to basic survival.